Wolf Branch School District 113: History

 Wolf Branch Elementary School downsized somewhat in 2003 from a K-8 school to a K-5 school plus the addition of a pre-kindergarten program funded by the parents of participating Pre-K students.
 Wolf Branch Middle School opened its doors in August 2003 to a student body of 317 in grades six through eight.
 Located at 410 Huntwood Road, just ¼ mile from Wolf Branch Elementary School, the middle school featured 30 classrooms and a gymnasium that connected to a multipurpose room and cafeteria.
 The school also boasted two large computer labs, three science labs, a multi-media center, separate band, and chorus rooms, and an art center.
 Set back from the road, Wolf Branch Middle school further provided for the well-being of its students with large athletic fields, an all-weather running track, and a playground.

 In 2009, two major construction projects impacted the school district.
 First, Huntwood Road was improved with a center turn lane, curbs, gutters, and sidewalks.
 Also, Wolf Branch Elementary School underwent a Health/Life Safety renovation to upgrade its entryway, administrative and support service offices, kitchen, gymnasium, bathrooms, and security system.

 Shortly after the start of the 2017-2018 school year, the Wolf Branch Middle School suffered significant mine subsidence resulting from a movement that occurred in the abandoned, underground mine.
 Engineers from the Illinois Department of Natural Resources - Surface Mining Division determined that the west half of the school had dropped anywhere from 8 inches to 28 inches and that the entire building was unsafe for occupancy.
 In a two-day turn-around, staff, as well as community volunteers, turned out to help, and all necessary equipment/supplies were quickly moved into the elementary school.

-Following the district’s formal decision to rebuild the middle school, the Department of Natural Resources utilized a grant from the United States Department of Interior to completely grout all of the mine voids that they determined were located approximately 200 feet below the school.
+Following the district’s formal decision to rebuild the middle school, the Department of Natural Resources utilized a grant from the United States Department of the Interior to completely grout all of the mine voids that they determined were located approximately 200 feet below the school.
 The grant also allowed the district to demolish the gymnasium, multipurpose room, locker rooms, kitchen, and music rooms, as well as gut the library and office complex.

 After many lengthy design discussions, and the announcement that the Illinois Capital Development Board would fund 43% of the project costs, reconstruction began in March 2020.
 However, the project was almost immediately brought to a stand-still when the Covid pandemic was declared later that same month.
 Even though the elementary building was forced to close like all schools throughout the state of Illinois and had to resort to remote learning, the construction at the middle school was deemed essential and has continued with an anticipated completion date of August 2021.